 Be aware of the traffic rules at sea

-On water, traffic rules can prevent accidents just like the land-based rules can.
+On the water, traffic rules can prevent accidents just like land-based rules can.
 Therefore, teach yourself various rules detailed on the Dummies website.
-Those include avoiding stopped boats while your own boat is in motion and giving large ships right-of-way in such confined areas as a channel.
-Your sailboat would normally have right-of-way over a power-boat (when the sails are up) except where the other right-of-way rule we have just mentioned would apply.
+Those include avoiding stopped boats while your own boat is in motion and giving large ships and ferries right-of-way in such confined areas as a channel.
+Your sailboat would normally have right-of-way over a powerboat (when the sails are up), except where the other right-of-way rule we have just mentioned would apply.
 Also, a proper lookout should be maintained by all boats.
 At the end of the day, it is everyone’s duty to avoid collisions at sea, even if you think you have ‘right of way’.

 Follow particular safety precautions